 So a variable is what we use to name the result of, for example, a calculation we make.
 Or, in other words, we can assign the result of that calculation to a variable.
 We can create an unlimited amount of variables; we just have to make sure we give them unique names.

-Creating a Python variable
+Declaring a Python variable

-We can create a Python variable called
+We can create a Python variable (formally called declaring a variable) called

 result in the REPL.
 But before we do so, we’ll try and see if Python already knows what result is: